A Day Trip Guide To Mount Rigi, Switzerland

 If you’d like to stay on the mountain, check out Rigi Kulm Hotel, the only inn just below the summit.

 The hotel has a vast terrace, a self-catering restaurant, and an ala carte restaurant.
 Rooms here are comfortable and clean, with stunning views from every window.

-Other hotels such as Rigi Kaltbad and Kräuterhotel Edelweiss (at Rigi Staffelhöhe) offer great experience too.
+Other hotels, such as Rigi Kaltbad and Kräuterhotel Edelweiss (at Rigi Staffelhöhe), offer great experiences too.

 Best things to do on Mount Rigi, Switzerland